BeiCunNan/Sentiment_Analysis_Imdb/README.md

 ## Introduction

-I use the word2vec、elmo、gpt、fasttext、glove、bert、roberta totally 7 different models and using the gru、lstm、bilstm、textcnn、rnn totally 5 mothods to run on the imdb datasets.
-Whitch is so useful for the new boy.
+I use the bert、roberta totally 2 different models and using the gru、lstm、bilstm、textcnn、rnn、fnn totally 6 mothods to run on the imdb datasets.
+Whitch is so useful for the fresh man.

 ### Dataset